-This \$500 scholarship is given in memory of Charles E. Porterfield, CEO of the former Taylor Packing Company in Hallwood, Virginia.
-Porterfield was an early supplier to a home-based business on Virginia's Eastern Shore.
-It is funded by the Blue Crab Bay Company, a division of Bay Beyond, Inc. The candidate must be accepted into the Business Management Associate Degree Program, must have and maintain a 3.00 cumulative grade point average or higher, and must be a resident of Northampton or Accomack Counties.
-The scholarship recipient will be eligible to serve as an intern at Blue Crab Bay Company / Bay Beyond, Inc. Part-time employment opportunities also may be available.
+This \$500 scholarship is given in memory of Charles E. Porterfield, CEO of the former Taylor Packing Company., who was an early supplier to a home-based business on the Eastern Shore.
+It is funded by Blue Crab Bay Company, a division of Bay Beyond, Inc. The candidate must be accepted into the Business Management Associate Degree Program, must have and maintain a 3.00 cumulative grade point average or higher, and must be a resident of Northampton or Accomack Counties.
+The recipient will be eligible to serve as an intern at Blue Crab Bay Company.
+Part-time employment opportunities may also be available.
 Preference will be given to someone interested in serving in the internship.
 Automatic renewal for the second year occurs if the student maintains a 3.00 grade point average and participates in the internship.